oroinc/documentation/cloud/maintenance/advanced-use.rst

 Environments Data Synchronization
 ---------------------------------

-Cloud-based environments may be syncronized by a user without filing a request to the support team.
+Cloud-based environments may be synchronized by a user without filing a request to the support team.

 To retrieve a list of the environments to which you can sync the sanitized data from the current environment, run the following command: